Exclusive Offer: Enjoy Free CARA

 Gradual Exposure

-Starting with the least frightening scenario, you're gradually exposed to the feared object or situation.
+Starting with the least frightening scenario, you're gradually exposed to the trigger.

 3️⃣